g3th/IPVanish-Client/README.md

 ### IPVanish simple GUI for Linux/Debian

-Connecting to IPVanish is normally quite annoying in Debian.
+Connecting to IPVanish is normally quite annoying in Debian/Linux.
 It requires manually adding a connection, loading the file, and entering the password.
 This is for **every single server** you want to connect to.

 This GUI somewhat simplifies the process.